SiliconLabs/wisun-br-linux/README.md

     sudo dnsmasq -d -C /dev/null -p 0 -i tun0,eth0 --dhcp-relay 2001:db8:a::1,2001:db8:b::1

 ## Using `isc-dhcp`

+Note that ISC DHCP needs to be patched to comply with Wi-SUN specification (for relay and server).
+We provide the needed patches in `misc/`.

 ### Using `isc-dhcpd` as DHCP server